-Exams will be scheduled at different times for different courses.
-Students enrolled in semester long courses, for example, can begin asking their professors in November for the Fall, and March or April for the Spring when they should expect to take their exam.
+Exams will be scheduled at different times for different courses (see Almaesami).
+Students enrolled in semester long courses, for example, can begin asking their professors (or check Almaesami) in November when they should expect to take their exam.
 Some professors will make special arrangements with American or Erasmus students to set up an early exam.
 But do not expect special treatment.
-Learn to communicate as thoroughly as possible with Italian students frequenting your same courses.
-They can provide a wealth of information about professors' attitudes, exam dates, books to study, class notes to share etc. They'll be proud to have a new American friend to talk or sit next to during the academic year.
+Learn to communicate as thoroughly as possible with other students frequenting your same courses.
+They can provide a wealth of information about professors' attitudes, exam dates, books to study, class notes to share etc. They'll be proud to have a new American friend to talk or sit next to during the semester.

 Most important, you should not, under any circumstances, schedule a special exam and expect to leave Italy the next day for a vacation or to return to the States.
 Students have ended up returning to the States without appropriate credit for courses in which they should have taken an examination.
-The rule is that you must finish your academic work, receive your grade in your libretto (grade booklet), and turn in your libretto not later than June 30th to the BCSP Resident Director (for Annual and Spring) or December 23rd (for Fall).
+The rule is that you must finish your academic work, take your final exams, make sure that the BCSP Resident Director has access to all your grades not later than December 23rd (or June 30th for Annual and Spring).